 Your professional development can also be enhanced by attending local and national conferences, audio and video conferences, face-to-face and Internet workshops/tutorials, and informal staff development meetings with colleagues.
 When attending outside conferences, Rooney (2007) noted that colleagues will benefit from a summary of what you learned and copies of relevant handouts.

 See CT4ME's sections on Associations and Journals.
 You can grow professionally through your own action research, participation in case studies, and reflective discussion.
-CT4ME's Research Corner will give you a good start on how to conduct your own action research.
-Those who have need to refresh their understanding of theories of learning, curriculum, instruction, assessment, and organization of schools will appreciate the succinct summaries of these topics with additional resources at Funderstanding.
+CT4ME's Education Research section will give you a good start on how to conduct your own action research.

 Need help setting up your personal learning network?